techrdev/ui-generator/README.md

 ## Create a new release

-For release the package we are currently using the GitLab link directly.
-Anyway `standard-version` is provided to just bump the version and push the tag automatically.
+`standard-version` is provided to just bump the version and push the tag automatically.
 In addition it will add a CHANGELOG.md, updating it every release, following this: [Conventional Commits](conventionalcommits.org/en/v1.0.0-beta.4/).

 For releasing a new version just run: